lunatech-3d/phoenix-db/docs/schema.md

 | `notes` | TEXT | No | No |  |
 | `url` | TEXT | No | No |  |

+> **Note**: `BizLocHistory` stores all business location records.
+Each entry
+> represents the address of a business for a specific time period, so a
+> separate `BizLocation` table is not needed.

 ## 🧩 Table: `BizOwnership`
 > Associates people with businesses they owned.
 Captures ownership role, title, duration, and notes.